 If you find you get migraine headaches more than this, talk to your doctor.
 Instead of waiting to treat your headaches until after they've started, you may need a drug that can try to prevent them.

-Drugs that can help with this include anti-depressants, some blood pressure medications (beta-blockers and calcium channel blockers), and some anti-seizure drugs.
+Drugs that can help with this include anti-depressants, some blood pressure medications (beta-blockers and calcium channel blockers), Botox, some anti-seizure drugs, and CGRP medications.